 - Take note of the exact model (e.g. GE70 2oe).

 - Take note of the currently installed BIOS version (e.g. E1757IMS.517).

 - Take note of any changed configuration (as these will all be reset to defaults).

 Search MSI's website for the exact model (if you can't find it, try to create an account and register your device via its serial number from inside the battery compartment).

 Download and extract update file (~ 8 MB) to a USB stick following this guide.

 - Reboot into BIOS and start the update by selecting the file (e.g. E1757IMS.520).

 - If after the update Ubuntu isn't starting and instead fails with a red failure dialog, check the boot options in your BIOS (e.g. try "UEFI with CSM").

-- Unfortunately, for many models, Samsung does not provide via their website the option to see the latest BIOS version, the release notes for a given BIOS version, or allow one to download a dedicated, OS vendor independent BIOS upgrade method.
-Instead, they provide a Windows only software update program (SW Update), that is used to both check if a BIOS update is available, and if so, then download and install via this program.
+Unfortunately, for many models, Samsung does not provide via their website the option to see the latest BIOS version, the release notes for a given BIOS version, or allow one to download a dedicated, OS vendor independent BIOS upgrade method.
+Instead, they provide a Windows only software update program called Samsung PC Update or SW Update, that is used to both check if a BIOS update is available, and if so, then download and install via this program.

 However, if one has a Samsung computer with Ubuntu installed, one may find what the latest BIOS version is by executing at a terminal: